Student Placement Policy

 Request For Change in Placement:

-For that reason, we require that students remain in the assigned classroom for the first week of school.
+We require students remain in the assigned classroom for the first week of school.
 Concerns regarding student placement will be addressed beginning the second week of school.
 The new school year signifies a time of change and transition.
 Like any adult, students may need the gift of time in order to integrate into their new classroom community.

 Parental appeals for change of placement, clearly indicating why the placement of the child is inappropriate, are to be directed in writing to the principal.
 Upon receipt of a written request for a change of placement, the following process will be used: